Stephen Colbert: Personal life

+Interests

+Colbert is an avid reader and his favorite authors include J. R. R. Tolkien, J. D. Salinger, Robertson Davies, George Saunders, Larry Niven, Henry Kuttner, Isaac Asimov, and Flannery O'Connor.

+Colbert is a known fan of psychedelic folk group Neutral Milk Hotel.
+He first discovered the band while filming a field piece for the Daily Show in 2005.
+Their song "Holland 1945" played over the credits of the last episode of The Colbert Report.

+Religious views

-Colbert is a practicing Roman Catholic and used to teach Sunday school.
+Colbert is a practicing Roman Catholic who has taught Sunday school at church.
+He was an altar server for eleven years in his childhood.
 He is an ordained minister with the Universal Life Church Monastery.
-Colbert is an avid reader and his favorite authors include: J.R.R.
-Tolkien, J.D.
-Salinger, Robertson Davies, George Saunders, Larry Niven, Henry Kuttner, and Isaac Asimov.
+Although raised as a Catholic, Colbert became an atheist as soon as he went to college.
+He got curious about other religions and "read chunks" of major texts including: the Book of Mormon, the Upanishads, the Quran, the Bhagavad Gita and the works of D. T. Suzuki.
+He reconsidered his stance at age 22, after receiving a bible from a gideon in Chicago.
+Colbert opened the book in Matthew 6:27, which read, "Can any one of you by worrying add a single hour to your life?"
+He described reading the verse as if the words "spoke to [me]".
+Even though he appreciated ideas from other religions, he went back to Catholicism as it was the belief system given to him by his ancestors and the one he already had a connection to.

+Colbert has criticized certain aspects of his church and dissents on some of their social views, particularly those regarding homosexuality and abortion, he also supports the ordination of women and the separation of church and state.
+Colbert has shown his appreciation for Pope Francis, in particular his focus on the poor, and met him at the Vatican in June 2024.

+Family

 Colbert has been married to Evelyn "Evie" McGee-Colbert since 1993.
 She is the daughter of prominent Charleston civil litigator Joseph McGee, of the firm Buist Moore Smythe McGee.
 His wife appeared with him in an episode of Strangers with Candy as his mother.
 She also had an uncredited cameo as a nurse in the series pilot and a credited one (as his wife Clair) in the film.
-McGee-Colbert actually met Jon Stewart before she met her future husband in 1990.
-They met at the world premiere of Hydrogen Jukebox at the Spoleto Festival USA in Charleston.
-Colbert later described the first moment he met Evie as being a love at first sight encounter; however, moments after they met, they both realized they had grown up together in Charleston and had many mutual friends.

-The couple have three children.
-They live in Montclair, New Jersey.
+McGee met Jon Stewart before she met her future husband in 1990.
+Colbert met McGee at the world premiere of Hydrogen Jukebox at the Spoleto Festival USA in Charleston.
+Colbert later described the first moment he met McGee as being a love at first sight encounter.
+However, moments after they met, they realized they had grown up together in Charleston and had many mutual friends.
+The couple lives in Montclair, New Jersey, and have three children.

-The couple are friends with Broadway actress Jackie Hoffman, who jokingly made a sceneto the shock of Evelyn's unknowing side of their 1993 weddingwhen she did not catch Evelyn's bouquet.